 An Estimated 1.5 to 2 Million Ukrainians Have Fled to Poland.
-The Polish Medical Community is Overwhelmed Trying to Care for Them.
+You Can Help Make a Difference For them.

 Our volunteer teams are serving this vulnerable population by offering much-needed medical and dental care directly to the displaced Ukrainians at a 6,000-person accommodation center in Poland.
 IMR volunteers are working alongside other qualified international volunteers and medical professionals to provide care to some of the world’s most marginalized citizens.

 Join our team of doctors, nurses, PAs, dentists, social workers, EMTs, and other medical professionals to provide humanitarian outreach to the physical, mental, and emotional needs of these people.
 Give them hope by being present and showing compassion.
 While each weeklong mission trip is too little time to treat all the sick, it is nevertheless ample time to plant the seeds of hope in their lives for a promising future.

 In addition to medical volunteers, we are specifically seeking non-medical volunteers for mission trips to Poland to assist with the accommodation center’s operations.
 These volunteers will play many roles, including playing with Ukrainian children, helping at mealtimes, assisting with shelter organization, arranging activities for guests, welcoming new guests as they arrive, etc.